mintpepper95/KnowledgeIsPower/React/React-dev-learn/UseMemo and UseCallback.md

 [[#When do React components re-renders and what is React.memo?
 How does React.memo know when props has changed?
 When to use React.memo?
 Does it affect state?]]

+Basically React.memo is a HOC that wraps around a component, and force it to not trigger a re-render if prop is not changed ( recall a re-render could be triggered if parent changes of if context changes )

 For performance optimisations.

 #### useMemo(fn, deps)